google/exposure-notifications-server/docs/design/verification_protocol.md

 ---
 # Public Health Authority Diagnosis Verification Protocol

-This design covers the exposure notifications server's ability to verify diagnosis certifications from public health authorities.
+This design covers the exposure notification key server's ability to verify diagnosis certifications from public health authorities.

 The actual process of issuing these certificates is not covered in this